Why is this medication prescribed?

-Ondansetron comes as a tablet, a rapidly disintegrating (dissolving) tablet, and an oral solution (liquid) to take by mouth.
+Ondansetron comes as a tablet, a rapidly disintegrating (dissolving) tablet, film, and an oral solution (liquid) to take by mouth.
 The first dose of ondansetron is usually taken 30 minutes before the start of chemotherapy, 1 to 2 hours before the start of radiation therapy, or 1 hour before surgery.
 Additional doses are sometimes taken one to three times a day during chemotherapy or radiation therapy and for 1 to 2 days after the end of treatment.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take ondansetron exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 If you are taking the rapidly disintegrating tablet, remove the tablet from the package just before you take your dose.
 To open the package, do not try to push the tablet through the foil backing of the blister.
 Instead, use dry hands to peel back the foil backing.
 Gently remove the tablet and immediately place the tablet on the top of your tongue.
 The tablet will dissolve in a few seconds and can be swallowed with saliva.

 This medication may be prescribed for other uses.
 Ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to ondansetron, alosetron (Lotronex), dolasetron (Anzemet), granisetron (Kytril), palonosetron (Aloxi, in Akynzeo), any other medications, or any of the ingredients in ondansetron products.
 Ask your pharmacist for a list of the ingredients.